-One of the biggest updates that arrived with iOS 14 is an all-new home screen experience.
+One of the biggest updates to come with iOS 14 is an all-new home screen experience.
 This marks arguably the biggest UI change for iOS since it was first introduced.
 Follow along for how to use iPhone home screen widgets in iOS 14.

 How to use iPhone home screen widgets in iOS 14

-- Long-press your home screen in a blank space until your apps start wiggling (or an app > Edit Home Screen)
+- On your iPhone running iOS 14, long-press your home screen in a blank space until your apps start wiggling (or long-press an app > Edit Home Screen)

 - Tap the + icon in the top left corner